mcinglis/libstr/README.md

 There's nothing magic to what Puck does, so if you would prefer, you can set up the dependencies manually.
 You just need to have the dependencies in the `deps` directory within the Libstr directory, and have them built (if necessary) before building Libstr.

+There is no `build` command specified for Libstr, because you should manage the building of Libstr's sources in your own project.
+Because the sources depend on `Maybe_size` generated from Libmaybe, you would want to have that process integrated with the rest of your project.

+Despite this, there is a `Makefile` provided with the bare minimum to build to the object files.
+This is primarly to aid in development; checking that the code can actually compile.

 ## Collaboration